drewcook/drewcook/README.md

 I'm a fullstack developer working in Web3. :rocket:

+I'm currently working full-time as a core contributor to the [Aave Protocol][0], mainly on the UI. 👻

+I am also a contributor for a few other projects, including one I have co-founded, the [Arbor Protocol][2]. 🌳

+I really enjoy working on open-source projects and within the Ethereum community.

-I'm currently working full-time as a core contributor to the Aave Protocol, mainly on the UI, and also for a few other projects.
-I've even implemented the dark mode on Vitalik's blog - check out this [Tweet][1]!
+Hey, I've even implemented the dark mode on Vitalik's blog - just check out this [Tweet][1]! 💪

 Outside of DeFi, I'm really interested in a couple areas:
-- Music NFTs: Building out the [Arbor Protocol][2], a generative music-making NFT platform with royalties
+- Music NFTs: Building out the Arbor Protocol, a generative music-making NFT platform with royalties 🎼
 - ZKPs: Researching and working with zero-knowledge technologies.
-I have recently graduated from [Zero-Knowlege University][3].
+I have recently graduated from [Zero-Knowlege University][3]. 🔐

-I also write and produce music in my spare time, like [this][4] and [this][5].
+And when I'm not writing code, I write and produce music in my spare time, creating sounds like [this][4] and [this][5]. 🎵

 ## My GitHub Stats 📊